 - Bone injuries/fractures.
 Doctors treat broken bones by stabilizing the bone in its proper position.
 With most body parts, a cast is used to hold the bones in place, but it’s impossible (and impractical) to place a cast over the smaller facial bones (eye sockets, jaws, etc.).
 Instead, oral surgeons surgically place tiny plates to secure your facial bones after an injury.

 - Dental injuries.
 Sometimes your dentist can repair a broken or cracked tooth, but when an injury damages the tooth socket or knocks out a tooth, an oral surgeon may be necessary.
 Oral surgeons can often restore an avulsed tooth or repair a damaged tooth socket.

 If you lose an adult tooth, bring it into the office right away because the best chances of replacement are within the first 30 minutes after tooth loss.
 Make sure you don’t wipe off or clean the tooth, as doing so can damage tissues that are important for replacement.
 Just put the tooth in a container of saliva or whole milk and bring it in as quickly as possible.

 Facial Trauma Treatment in Los Angeles, CA

 At Los Angeles Center for Oral & Maxillofacial Surgery, our oral surgeons are trained and experienced at repairing facial injuries.
 If you experience a facial or dental injury, our staff will do everything possible to help you as soon as possible.
-Contact one of our offices to schedule an appointment or for more information.
+Contact our office to schedule an appointment or for more information.